3C0D/obsidian-repeat-last-commands/README.md

 ### Additional Features

 - **obsidian-typings**: This template automatically includes obsidian-typings, providing access to additional types not present in the official API.

-## Support

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/3C0D/obsidian-repeat-last-commands/issues) on GitHub.

-## License

-This project is licensed under the MIT License.